shareup/async-extensions/README.md

 The license for AsyncExtensions is the standard MIT licence.
 You can find it in the LICENSE file.

 CombineAsyncStream was created by Marin Todorov.
-It was released on his blog at: https://trycombine.com/posts/combine-async-sequence-2/.
+It was released on his blog at https://trycombine.com/posts/combine-async-sequence-2/.

+SequenceExtensions were heavily inspired by CollectionConcurrencyKit by John Sundell at https://github.com/JohnSundell/CollectionConcurrencyKit.